p829911/pdf-extract-data/README.md

   The main function is `pdf_to_pickle` ;

-  output type of this function is dictionary. (dictionary keys: text, tables, images)
+  output type of this function is dictionary (dictionary keys: text, tables, images)

-  and be saved data in pickle file. saving directory is `working directory/pickle/name.pickle`
+  and is saved as pickle file. saving directory is `working directory/pickle/name.pickle`

 <br><br>